What Is Considered Income for Medicaid Long Term Care Eligibility Purposes?

 The income limits discussed above are all for individual applicants and beneficiaries who are not married.
 But these limits can change if the applicant/beneficiary is married, and they can change again depending on if their spouse is also applying for or receiving Medicaid Long Term Care.

 Many states treat each spouse in a married couple as an individual if they are both applying for (or receiving) Nursing Home Medicaid or HCBS Waivers, which means they can each have income up to the individual limit in their state.
 In these situations, the “name on the check” rule comes into play.
 This rule simply means that whichever spouse has their name on the check (be it a paycheck, Social Security check, pension payment, etc.) is the owner of the income and it will be counted toward their income limit.
 Some states, however, consider income from either spouse as belonging to both or “jointly owned.”
-In these states the married income limit for Nursing Home Medicaid or HCBS Waivers is generally double what the single income limit, so it is $5,658/month in many states in 2024.
+In these states the married income limit for Nursing Home Medicaid or HCBS Waivers is generally double what the single income limit, so it is $5,802/month combined in many states in 2025.

 The income limits change again for married couples with only one spouse applying for Medicaid Long Term Care.
 For Nursing Home Medicaid or HCBS Waivers applicants and beneficiaries, only the income of the spouse who is applying for or receiving Medicaid is counted.
 The income of the other, non-applicant spouse, often referred to as the community spouse, is not counted toward the income limit.

-Monthly Maintenance Needs Allowance
+Minimum Monthly Maintenance Needs Allowance

 What Medicaid Considers Income